-Table 58 shows the commercial landings and revenue of the top 10 ECS in Guam for 2020 and 2021.
-However, the data are not presented here due to confidentiality concerns for these two years.
-The total pounds sold of the top 10 species/species groups in 2020, was only 37% of the 2019 level.
-In 2021, it went down further.
-Regarding to the nine priority species (species of interests) for the area, only one species showed up with commercial landings in 2020, but not in 2021.
-The detailed commercial landings data were confidential.
+Table 58 shows the commercial landings and revenue of the top 10 ECS in Guam for 2021 and 2022.
+The total pounds sold and revenue of the top 10 species/species groups in 2022, was lower than 2021.
+Regarding to the nine priority species (species of interests) for the area, only one species showed up with commercial landings in 2022, but these values are not presented in this report due to confidentiality considerations.

 Table 58.
-Top 10 ECS commercial landings, revenue, and price, 2020 and 2021
+Top 10 ECS commercial landings, revenue, and price, 2022 and 2022